GSIEnvironmental/Phytoplankton_Indicator_Phase2/README.md

 ## GitHub Actions

 This repository uses a [self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) to render the site and publish it to GitHub Pages.
+A self-hosted runner is used due to the need for various resources only available on the `posit` machine.
+The runner is configured to run on the `main` branch pushes only.
 The workflow is defined in the [publish.yaml](./.github/workflows/publish.yaml) file.

-The runner is hosted on the `posit` machine (`192.168.0.10`) and is managed by Caleb Grant (`/home/cgrant/GitHub/actions-runner`).
+The runner is hosted on the `posit` machine (`192.168.0.10`) and is managed by Caleb Grant (`/home/cgrant@gsi-pc.local/GitHub/actions-runner`).
 The runner is configured to run as a service and is started automatically when the machine boots up.

-This repository uses a self-hosted runner due to the need for various resources only available on the `posit` machine.
-The runner is configured to run on the `main` branch pushes only.

 ### Configure the Runner

+> [!NOTE]
+> These instructuions are for configuring a new self-hosted runner.
+The runner is already configured on the `posit` machine.

 1. In the GitHub repository, navigate to `Settings` > `Actions` > `Runners`
 2. Click the `New self-hosted runner` button